 I have seen movies where thermal imaging is used to "see through" walls.
 Can this really be done?

 Unfortunately this is pure Hollywood fiction.
 However, there are at least a couple of films with real thermal infrared footage: Predator and Predator 2.
 The authors of this article were consultants on these two films.
 These were made using a single detector scanning system with a liquid nitrogen cooled detector.
 Today we use room temperature focal plane arrays.

 Can thermal imaging be used for hunting?

-Thermal imagers work great for detecting and finding people and animals in complete darkness; but they are illegal for hunting purposes.
+Thermal imagers work great for detecting and finding people and animals in complete darkness; however, they are illegal for hunting purposes.

 If IR cameras don't see temperature, what am I seeing on an IR image?

-The accompanying figure shows three metal cans, one hot, one ambient and one cold (left to right).
-Upper image is visual, lower image is infrared.
+The accompanying figure shows three metal cans: one hot, one ambient, and one cold (left to right).
+The upper image is visual while the lower image is infrared.
 There is a piece of electrical tape on each can.
 The can surface and the electrical tape are at the same temperature for each can.
-But in the infrared images, the tape looks hotter than the metal surface on the hot can, colder on the cold can and the same on the ambient can.
+But in the infrared images, the tape looks hotter than the metal surface on the hot can, colder on the cold can, and the same on the ambient can.
 What is going on?